criss05/holiday_planner/README.md

 # First Page ready
 # Description
-In the 3 days I worked on my first page of the Holiday Planner application.
+In the last 3 days I worked on my first page of the Holiday Planner application.
 I started with the Front-end because I wanted to be something different.
 I used next.js with JavaScript.

 # Sort, Filter and Delete Done